 Thursday, March 12th

-Wake up at 4am in order to catch 10-minute address by President Trump; learn he will be suspending all travel from Europe to United States for next 30 days.
+Wake up at 4am in order to catch 10-minute address by President Trump; learn he will be suspending all travel from Europe to United States for the next 30 days.

 Friday, March 13th